syamyenubari/simple_maya_mirror_pose/README.md

 note:- make sure to drag and drop  this command "mirrorPoseUI()" on your shelf tools to pop up the UI(for ease of access)

-note:-you can ignore Mel script but if you want to create the shelf tool programmatically you can...
+note:-you can ignore Mel's script but if you want to create the shelf tool programmatically you can...(it didn't run well) You are welcome to make changes

 ## Installation
 download, save, and run the script below on your Maya script editor